Corporate Governance

 The Company utilizes an Audit & Supervisory Board system.
 Following the executive officer system for business execution, managerial decision-making and supervisory functions are separated from business execution, thereby strengthening the functions of the Board of Directors and accelerating the speed of business execution.
 To further clarify this separation and improve the supervisory function, the Articles of Incorporation stipulate that the president serves as the chief executive officer in charge of business execution.

-As of June 21, 2023, our Board of Directors consists of 10directors (including five independent outside directors) and five Audit & Supervisory Board members (including 3 independent outside auditors).
+As of June 19, 2024, the Board of Directors consists of 10 directors (including five independent outside directors) and five Audit & Supervisory Board members (including 3 independent outside members).

 Corporate Governance System